Many retailers mistakenly believe their customers are fully aware of all their luxury offerings.

 A shame because they could just open a 100 sq ft kiosk in a mall and replace batteries all day.
 Hold that thought...

-When I was speaking in Cancun, I was able to take a tour to the Mayan ruins of Chichen Itza.
-When we arrived, our tour guide took us through the ruins, pointing out the sacrificial temple, the observatory, what the skeleton heads carved into the limestone meant, the Mayan calendar etc. It was very interesting.
+While speaking in Cancun, I took a tour of the Mayan ruins of Chichen Itza.
+When we arrived, our tour guide took us through the ruins, pointing out the sacrificial temple, the observatory, what the skeleton heads carved into the limestone meant, the Mayan calendar, etc. It was very interesting.

 Then it occurred to me that there were several people without guides.